-Capital Project Fund, which tracks larger construction projects.
+Capital Project Fund, tracks larger construction projects.
 This fund reports revenue and expenditures on a yearly basis.
 It should be noted that due to the long-term nature of most projects, the budgetary basis of this fund crosses fiscal years.

 Fiduciary Funds includes the Agency Fund and Other Post-Employment Benefits (OPEB) Plan Trust.
-The Agency fund reflects liabilities due to student groups and reflects revenues and expenditures that are earmarked for specific student groups at individual schools.
+The Agency fund reflects liabilities due to student groups that are earmarked for specific student groups at individual schools.
 The OPEB Plan Trust accumulates resources for post employment health benefits.